riz1ash786/work-day-scheduler/README.md

 - Finally, when the user refreshes the page the events remain within the timeblocks.

+- The 'currentTime' function will refresh every 60 seconds to keep timeblocks up to date.

 ---

 ## Screenshot of deployed application